 In step a, the company should use the fund’s actual experience (i.e., historical performance, inclusive of reinvestment) only as a guide in determining the expected long-term volatility.
 Due to limited data and changes in investment objectives, style and/or management (e.g., fund mergers, revised investment policy, different fund managers, etc.), the company may need to give more weight to the expected long-term volatility of the fund’s benchmarks.
 In general, the company should exercise caution and not be overly optimistic in assuming that future returns will consistently be less volatile than the underlying markets.

-In step (b), the company should calculate the “volatility of current fund holdings” (for the exposure being categorized) by the following formula:
+In step b, the company should calculate the “volatility of current fund holdings” (for the exposure being categorized) by the following formula:

 Using the volatilities and correlations in the following table where